ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Summary Display
 ^^^^^^^^^^^^^^^

-Press [PF4] at the entry point detail screen to display the list of associated transactions:
+Press [PF4] on the entry point detail screen to display the list of associated transactions:

 |image62|
 *Transaction Summary Display*